dragomano/Light-Portal/docs/src/en/how-to/add-own-comment-system.md

 description: Instructions on how to add custom comments for portal pages
 ---

-# Add custom comment system
+# Add own comment system

 Suppose you're not happy with the default commenting system and you decide to integrate an outside service.